AlepilDev00/Credit-Card-Checker/README.md

 Feel free to comment and give me advice to correct my mistakes and continue to improve.
 Thanks a lot in advance.

-Added just a few lines of code for testing it

 ## Sources

 - https://developer.mozilla.org/en-US/
 - https://stackoverflow.com/questions
 - https://www.freeformatter.com/credit-card-number-generator-validator.html